johnfedoruk/bangular/aio/content/guide/universal.md

 passes client requests for application pages to Universal's `renderModuleFactory` function.

-The `renderModuleFactory` function takes as inputs a *template* HTML page (usually `index.html`), an Angular *module* containing components, and a *route* that determines which components to display.
+The `renderModuleFactory` function takes as inputs a *template* HTML page (usually `index.html`), an Bangular *module* containing components, and a *route* that determines which components to display.

 The route comes from the client's request to the server.